-This maple bacon Brussels sprouts will get even the Brussels skeptics asking for seconds!
+This maple bacon Brussels sprouts recipe will have even the veggie skeptics asking for seconds!
 Perfectly sweet and salty, they are easy to prep and are a must for any holiday table!

 This side dish is easy to prep and the cooking is hands off.
 The sprouts are tender without being too soft, and the sweet and salty flavors are to die for!